 Max Fleischer is best known as the co-founder of the famous Fleischer Studios, one of the first animation studios, which he started together with his brothers Dave and Joe.
 Max Fleischer emigrated to New York City at an early age, studying art at Cooper Union and the Art Students League.
 He worked as a commercial artist and cartoonist, but an interest in mechanics led him to animation.
 Specifically, he was driven to find a method to produce animation more efficiently and economically, and came up with a "method of producing moving picture cartoons" in 1915, and patented in 1917.

-The Fleisher Studio turned out some of the most inventive films of the period and Fleischer made the first sound cartoons of contemporary comic heroes like Popeye.
-At the end of the 1920s, the studio's top artist Grim Natwick came up with a new female character: a seductive, nameless side-character who was modeled after Helen Kane, a waning Hollywood star at the time, known for her high-pitched "Boop-Oop-a-doop".
-This character, who was initially the nameless girlfriend of 'Bimbo the Dog', would develop into the popular and world famous character, Betty Boop.
+The Fleischer Studio turned out some of the most inventive films of the period and Fleischer made the first sound cartoons of contemporary comic heroes like 'Popeye', the famous newspaper creation of Elzie Segar.
+At the end of the 1920s, the studio's top artist Grim Natwick came up with a new female character.
+It was a seductive, nameless side-character modeled after Helen Kane, a waning Hollywood star at the time, known for her high-pitched "Boop-Oop-a-doop".
+This character was initially the nameless girlfriend of 'Bimbo the Dog', but eventually developed into the popular and world famous Betty Boop character.